-We prefer using nighttime lights over alternative data sources for population density.
-Population data at comparable resolutions (such as the Global Human Settlement Layer, Gridded Population of the World, or Landscan) are based on rarely available censuses, which are then disaggregated in space and interpolated over time.
+We prefer using nighttime lights over data for population density as our main outcome measure.
+Population data at comparable resolutions-such as the Global Human Settlement Layer, Gridded Population of the World, or Landscan-are based on rarely available censuses, which are then disaggregated in space and interpolated over time.
 They would not allow us to exploit annual variation in the commitment of transport projects and changes in economic activity, which are the basis of our identification strategy.
-Census data are also less frequently available in poorer developing countries which are the primary target of China's investment activities.
+Census data are also less frequently available in poorer developing countries that host many Chinese-financed development projects.